supernaut11/data641-final-project/README.md

 NLP module that trains on the personality dataset and evaluates performance of models against the essays dataset.

+This module provides the following capabilities:
+  - Starting with a typical "raw" dataset
+    - Personality dataset is not publicly available (i.e., not included in this repo) and has been de-identified
+    - Essay dataset is not publicly available (i.e., not included in this repo) and has been de-identified
+  - Concatenating relevant social media posts per user to create one or more corpora
+  - Tokenizing text
+    - Optionally remove sklearn English stop words, lemmatize, and/or produce bigrams/trigrams
+  - Using this information to run Logistic Regression and Random Forest classifiers

 # Executing analysis

 The following subsections provide guidance on executing each of the entrypoint scripts.